TeamHypersomnia/Hypersomnia/docs/pages/todo/bug_database.md

 summary: Notable bugs.
 ---

+- Why the f... is the cursor still on when in the game
+	- active flag wasn't initialized to true

 - The delay on debug is probably because HRTF tries to catch up when the tick is sent
 	- shouldn't be a problem on release